shamaevnn/ybs-summer-2022/README.md

 ## Deployment info
-This app is deployed via [dokku](https://dokku.com/) -- free version of Heroku.
+This app is deployed via [dokku](https://dokku.com/) -- free open-source version of Heroku.
 Unfortunately, I haven't managed to deploy it to Yandex servers.
 Probably, because of VPN.

+* Push or pull request to any branch triggers `checks.yml` github action with linters
+* Push to `master` begins deployment process